 If we are asking for God’s input, we are coming from a place of surrender.
 There would be no point to ask if we didn’t consider following what is told.

-So with that said, I wanted to share those three questions Hybels’ shared in his book to get you started.
+So with that said, I wanted to share three questions, I’ve heard a pastor share to get you started.

 - What’s the next step in developing my character?

 - What’s the next step in my family?

 - What’s the next step in my ministry?
 Vocation?

 I think we can honestly cover a lot of these things in our prayer, but they normally aren’t left open-ended as a question.
 I normally have a suggestion.

 - Lord, we want a baby.
 Please provide.

 All these things aren’t bad but if given alone in prayer, they neglect that God may have something better.
 A question starts with a clean slate.